AlexeyMatveev686/office-js-api/Word/ApiTableRow/Methods/SetTextPr.md

 ## Returns

-Boolean (returns false if parent table doesn't exist or param is invalid)
+Boolean (returns false if parent table doesn't exist or parameter is invalid)

 ## Example